TL;DR

 Thresholds and caps create guardrails around incentive pay.
 A threshold establishes the minimum level of performance required before incentives begin.
 A cap sets the maximum payout to prevent excessive compensation that could strain company budgets.

-For instance, sales teams may not earn commissions until they reach 80% of quota, while caps may be placed at 200% of quota to balance motivation with cost control.
+For instance, sales teams start earning commissions once they reach 80% of quota.
+Caps sit at 200% of quota to balance motivation with cost control.

 These mechanisms protect the organization while still rewarding strong performance.
 Without them, incentive systems can become either discouraging (if thresholds are too high) or unsustainable (if caps are absent).

-In the above example, the company decides that no incentive is paid unless CSAT reaches at least 90% (threshold).
+In the example, the company pays an incentive only once CSAT reaches 90%, the threshold.
 It also caps the payout at $2,000 per quarter per employee to keep costs predictable.

 With the metric, rate, and boundaries defined, companies apply the formula to determine actual payouts.
 For a sales role, this could mean multiplying closed revenue by the commission percentage.